 All students, staff, faculty and families are welcome to talk with a counselor to consult about a concern, question, referral or to help determine need for service.

-Phone support services/appointments are available Monday-Friday from 8:00 am-4:00 pm using the Let’s Talk format.
+Phone support services/appointments are available Monday-Friday during business hours using the Let’s Talk format.
 Let’s Talk is a free and confidential 20-30 minute phone consultation with one of our counselors designed to offer immediate support.
 You will receive a call from a counselor within one business day of requesting a consult.
 Call 607-753-4728 to schedule your phone consult.
-“Let’s Talk” is a drop-in service that offers informal, confidential consultation with a counselor.
+Let’s Talk is a drop-in service that offers informal, confidential consultation with a counselor.
 Get help problem-solving and learn about other resources that may be helpful.

 Additionally, we ask members of our community to reflect on their behaviors associated with these circumstances.
 Xenophobic jokes and remarks can inflict real harm and stigmatize different groups represented in our community.
-Please remember to be kind, caring and compassionate community members that contribute to the collective mental health of this campus.
+Please remember to be kind, caring and compassionate community members who contribute to the collective mental health of this campus.

 With growing concerns related to our physical health, it is important to pay attention to our mental health as well.
 During this time of change and uncertainty, it is normal to experience an increase in stress and anxiety.
 Below are a few resources to help recognize and understand the impacts of stress and anxiety, and some strategies to aid in coping during this time:

 Given the magnitude of this pandemic, many of us will know someone who falls ill or we may become ill ourselves.
 We also will experience the changes that physical distancing engenders, including loss of routine, missed or postponed special events, or just plain socializing with family and friends.
 These resources can help explain our reactions to loss and help us come to terms with grief and loss during this time.